 A special lamp that pays homage to a revolutionary architecture group.

 Every lamp from our list is special, but GATCPAC also has an interesting story behind it.
 Architect and designer Josep Torres Clavé, a founding member of the avant-garde GATCPAC group of Catalan architects, created the lamp in 1931.
 The design would go on to become a signature for the group, as members would leave it as a gift to clients in newly completed buildings.
 Santa & Cole used the original sketches and plans to recreate the first version of the famous GATCPAC floor lamp.
 Made with a polished aluminum base and frame, the lamp features an adjustable shape that allows the user to tilt it at different angles for a direct or indirect light.

 A modern floor lamp designed in 1953.

 Originally designed in 1953 by pioneers of Danish mid-century modern design Peter Hvidt and Orla Mølgaard-Nielsen, Tripod HM8 has not been produced until now.
 While it’s almost 70-years-old, this floor lamp looks distinctly contemporary.
 It features a clean, minimalist design that combines an industrial-style frame made of welded steel tubes with a rounded base and an asymmetrical aluminum shade.
 The base and shade feature a lacquered finish with a satin matte texture.
 Lacquered brass accents complete the design.
-Tripod HM8 comes in three versatile colors: black, maroon, and moss.
+These floor lamps modern homes need come in three versatile colors: black, maroon, and moss.